DanStones/VPS/README.md

 > Press Add secret

-> Go to Action >  7onez > Run workflow > Run workflow > Wait for 3s then go to the next step.

-> Refresh Web and go to  7onez > build > Wait for 30s to 60s then go to the next step.

-> Press Down facing arrow button "Thông tin RPD miễn phí của bạn CPU 2 Core - 7GB Ram - 256 SSD."
-To Get IP, User, Password.

-> You can change password of the VPS if you want as normally

-> Use at your own risk.

-(Every 6 hours, you just delete the workflow run and then create again - by repeating this step "Go to Action >  7onez > Run workflow > Run workflow" to create another free RPD)
+(Every 6 hours, you just delete the workflow run and then create again to create another free RPD)